nmshd/documentation/_includes/use-cases/use-case-user_interface-start-app-without-parameters.md

 {% include properties_list.html %}

-This use-case describes the app starting without any special parameters such as debuggers.
-A user clicking on the enmeshed app on his device will trigger this use-case.
+Be advised that this is an App-specific use-case which is triggered without a user interaction.
+Although it is a very generic use-case which one would normally not describe, we introduced it because we require it in our overarching scenarios.
+{: .notice--info}

+This use-case triggers the opening of the App without any parameters, like a user presses the App's icon on the home screen.